NEKR1D/PC-OPTIMIZATION/README.md

 # PC Optimization for Gaming

-- A collection of tweaks focused on optimizing overall responsiveness by improving framerate, frametimes, input and device communication latencies.
+- A collection of ```Tweaks.bat``` focused on optimizing overall responsiveness by improving framerate, frametimes, input and device communication latencies.
 - Experimental ```Windows11Tweaks.bat``` that make the OS more responsive, remove bloat, remove telemetry and adjustments to security/privacy elements.
 - Currently tested and working on ```INTEL 12900K``` and ```NVIDIA 3080``` running ```WINDOWS 11 Build 24H2 [26100.4652]``` as of ```July 1st, 2025```.
 - Not intended as a comprehensive user guide with technical explanations or a FAQ.
 - Serves mainly as a document to track my own configuration changes.